 Selling your home can be a nerve wracking experience.
 The stress of putting your home on the market, looking for a new home, preparing for the big move and all of the to-ing and fro-ing between you, solicitors and estate agents, is something that many are only too familiar with.
 However this all comes after the first big hurdle – getting an offer on your home.
 When you put your home on the market you need to make sure it appeals to potential buyers, but where do you even start?
-Interior Designers Happy Place specialize in show home interior design so are experts at what potential buyers are looking for when shopping for their new place.
-Here they share with The LuxPad their tops tips to get your home ready to sell…
+Interior Designers Happy Place specialise in show home interior design so are experts at what potential buyers are looking for when shopping for their new place.
+Here they share their tops tips to get your home ready to sell…

-1. Curb Appeal Can Make or Break a Sale
+1. Curb Appeal Can Make Or Break A Sale

 It takes most potential buyers around eight seconds to decide whether or not they like a house.
 So it is crucial to ensure that their first impression is the right one and they enter your home in a positive frame of mind.
 Buying a home is an emotional process, people buy homes with their hearts as much as to their heads.
 Create an amazing first impression and buyers will want to see more.
 Think about a new door mat, some plants in new planter pots.
 Maybe even a fabulous new house number.

-2. Cull, Less is More
+2. Cull, Less Is More

 Less really is more.
 Remove the clutter from your home, you don’t want buyers to be overwhelmed by all your stuff!
-While you don’t need to strip out your home’s personality completely, we recommend that you remove any highly personal items prior to selling, for example lots of family photos, unusual collectibles, or controversial artwork.
+While you don’t need to strip out your home’s personality completely, we recommend that you remove any highly personal items prior to selling, for example lots of family photos, unusual collectables, or controversial artwork.
 You don’t want to draw a buyer’s attention away from the main reason they are there.
 Have a good look at the amount of furniture you have in each room.
 A lot of us live with too much furniture which can make a space feel overcrowded and smaller.
 Consider renting a storage facility to store any items you can live without during the selling process.
 Also remove as many items as you can from your kitchen counters – stick to your basic appliances, but feel free to arrange some fabulous cookbooks or accessories that make your space feel more fabulous.

 3. Clean, Clean, Clean